“The best thing a human being can do is to help another human being know more.”

 We'll call it the Buffett formula, named after Warren Buffett and his longtime business partner at Berkshire Hathaway, Charlie Munger.
 These two are an extraordinary combination of minds.
 They are also learning machines.

 We can learn a lot from them.
-They didn’t get smart because they are both billionaires.
-No, in fact they became billionaires, in part, because they are smart.
-More importantly, they keep getting smarter.
+They didn't get smart because they are both billionaires.
+They became billionaires, in part, because they are smart.
+More important, they keep getting smarter.
 And it turns out that they have a lot to say on the subject.

 Read.
 A lot.